fabiosantoscode/require-emscripten/README.md

 # Use in the browser with browserify

-Just add `browerify/transform.js` in this repo to your browserify transforms.
+Add `browerify/transform.js` in this repo to your browserify transforms.
 Refer to the browserify documentation to do so.

+If Browserify complains about the (excellent) `ws` module not being installed, add the --ignore-missing option to your browserify incantation (Thanks @nfroidure!).
+This is an emscripten soft dependency which your project will probably not need, but browserify will not know this and do its job on that `require("ws")` call.
+If your project does need it, just install it ;)

-This is really important.
-If it doesn't work for you or you had a hard time doing it, please file an issue.
+This feature of require-emscripten is really important.
+If it doesn't work for you or you had a hard time doing it, please file an issue and I will try to fix it.

 # API